-Engineering, People, Science/Technology
+Engineering, People, Science/Technology Contribution, skills and experience

-- Contributes to talent recruitment, increasing diversity and development of workforce. - Extensive engineering experience and recognised for his contributions to industry. - Various previous leadership positions at international engineering companies and government-related science and technology bodies.
+- Contributes to talent recruitment, increasing diversity and development of workforce. - Extensive engineering experience and - recognised for his contributions to industry.Various previous leadership positions - at international engineering companies and government-related science and technology bodies.